eclipse/paho.mqtt.python/README.rst

   It also means that the broker may have the Qos2 message in the session.
 Since the client start with an empty session it don't know it and will re-use the mid.
 This is not yet fixed.

+Also when clean_session is True, this library will republish QoS > 0 message accross network reconnection.
+This means that QoS > 0 message won't be lost.
+But the standard say that if we should discard any message for which the publish packet was sent.
+Our choice means that we are not compliant with the standard and it's possible for QoS 2 to be received twice.
+You should you clean_session = False if you need the QoS 2 guarantee of only one delivery.

 Usage and API
 -------------